prrvchr/pyrdfa3/README.md

   This script has not been ported to Python 3.x.
 Open a [new issue][5] if you need it.

 - [./scripts/localRdfa.py][6]: script that can be run locally on to transform a file into RDF (on the standard output).
-  Run the script with "-h" to et the available flags.
+  Run the script with "-h" to get the available flags.
   This script has not been ported to Python 3.x.
 Open a [new issue][5] if you need it.

 - [./doc][7]: pyRdfa3 [documentation][8] of the classes and functions (thanks to [pdoc][9]).